Why You Need a Homeschool Binder (And How to Set One Up in 5 Easy Steps) by PlanIt Homeschool

 By staying organized, maintaining consistency, and having a plan in place before each day begins, you can set your child (and yourself 🙌) up for success.

-Remember, every family’s homeschooling journey is unique, so feel free to make tweaks to these suggestions to make your homeschool binder fit your needs.
+Remember, every family’s homeschooling journey is unique, so feel free to take this as inspiration and make it your own.

 Before You Go, Comment Below!